Edman Ayvazyan: Biography

 Edman Ayvazyan was born in Tehran, Iran, in 1932.

 Ayvazyan depicted Daredevils of Sassoun, the works of Hovhannes Tumanyan, and created many portraits, landscapes, and seascapes.
-His works can be found in many churches and museums including the Lazar Gallery, House-Museum of Aram Khachaturian, and in 1982 contributed a major work for the Royal Mosque of King Khalid International Airport, in the form of a band of marble mosaic of Arabic calligraphy around its central dome.
+His works can be found in many churches and museums including the Lazar Gallery, House-Museum of Aram Khachaturian, and in 1982 contributed a major work to the Royal Mosque of King Khalid International Airport, in the form of a marble mosaic band featuring Arabic calligraphy, around the mosque's central dome.

 Ayvazyan died on 25 March 2020 in London, England, due to COVID-19.

 Exhibitions

 From 1950 to 1990 Ayvazyan participated in group and solo exhibitions in Iran, Armenia, the UK and the United States.